 To assure compliance with applicable sections of this ACM and Part 139, qualified Operations personnel conduct daily self-inspections as well as inspections in response to unusual conditions.
-Self-inspections, including a checklist developed in accordance with AC 150/5200-18, Current Edition, Airport Safety Self-Inspection are conducted on an electronic application and maintained on an electronic dashboard.
-At a minimum, inspections will be made as follows:
+Self-inspections, including a checklist developed in accordance with AC 150/5200-18, Current Edition, Airport Safety Self-Inspection are conducted on an electronic application and maintained on an electronic dashboard as depicted in <a href="https://doi.org/10.1001/journal.

 - (a) At a minimum, two inspections will occur daily. - a.
 One during hours of light (between civil twilight and night) - b.
 One during hours of darkness (between nautical twilight and daylight) - c.
 The above inspection(s) will include all runways, taxiways, air carrier and general aviation aprons. - (b) Inspections will also occur when required by any unusual condition such as: - a.
 Construction activities - b.
 Severe meteorological conditions - c.
 After aircraft incidents or accidents - d.
 After any other unusual condition on the airport or if an inspection is requested from any tenant, user, or other proper authority. - (c) Airfield inspections and perimeter checks may be split into a "east" and "west" inspections.
 If this occurs, the inspector will note what areas were inspected on their inspection report.
 The standard east/west inspections are denoted in the Appendix 7 Section 7.3, any deviation from that will be noted in the comments section of the self-inspection record. - a.
-A complete airfield or perimeter inspections requires both east and west sections to be completed.
+A complete airfield or perimeter inspections requires both east and west sections to be completed. - (d) Daily self-inspections, to include airfield and perimeter inspections, may be suspended during times the airport is closed to commercial operations.
+Examples may include but not limited to: - a.
+Aircraft incidents and accidents - b.
+Terrorism incidents - c.
+Natural disasters